-If a student fails a course, the student must successfully repeat the course, or an equivalent course approved by the Program Dean or Lead Faculty prior to graduation.
+If a student fails a course, the student must successfully repeat the course, or an equivalent course approved by the Program Director or Lead Faculty prior to graduation.
 Repeating a course will incur additional tuition charges.
 Equivalent courses repeated during a student's program of study will be indicated with an "RT" on the student's transcript.
 When a student successfully repeats a course due, the original grade will not be used in the calculation of his or her cumulative grade point average.
-If the student successfully completes the repeated course, only the passing grade will be computed in the student's cumulative grade point average.
+If the student's cumulative grade point average.
 The incomplete, retake, equivalent, or withdraw grades do not affect the student's GPA.